French frigate Courageuse (1778): Career

-HMS Centaur captured Courageuse in the action of 18 June 1799.
+captured Courageuse in the action of 18 June 1799.

 Fate

 French sources report that Courageuse was used as a prison hulk for French prisoners at Port Mahon.
 British sources report that the British commissioned HMS Courageuse under Commander John Richards.
 She served as a receiving ship until at least 1803.
 Alternatively, served as a receiving or prison ship at Malta where she was broken up in 1802.